WessexWater/chellow/README.md

 users.
 Users are added from the 'users' page.

+### Importing Market Domain Data

+Follow the instructions at `/e/mdd_imports` to import the Market Domain Data into Chellow.

 ### Add HHDC Contracts

 Every supply must a have a data collector.
 Add in a new HHDC by going to the